MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/choose-landing-zone-option.md

 - Start small and expand
 - Enterprise-scale

-Watch the following 15 minute video to learn more about how to choose the Azure landing zone implementation options that best fit your needs.
+Watch the following 15-minute video to learn more about how to choose the Azure landing zone implementation options that best fit your needs.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWwZeg]